BJD007/Robots/Automated-Railway-Crossing-Barrier/README.md

 - Adjust sensor thresholds and stepper motor settings as needed.
 - Ensure proper power management for outdoor use.

-This structure organizes your project files into separate modules, making it easier to manage and understand each component's functionality.
-The main.cpp file serves as the entry point, while the other files encapsulate specific functionalities.

 Created on 2010-12-21